DiegoGBassani/SEEDNet/README.md

-# SD_2024: Darooneh et. al. Multi-country settlement level database of health indicators and covariate-free estimation method.
+# SD_2024: Darooneh et. al. SEEDNet: A covariate-free multi-country settlement-level database of epidemiological estimates for network analysis.

-Repository containing code and data for replication of the manuscript: "Multi-country settlement level database of health indicators and covariate-free estimation method"
+Repository containing code and data for replication of the manuscript: "SEEDNet: A covariate-free multi-country settlement-level database of epidemiological estimates for network analysis"

 # Overview: